An American Werewolf in Paris: Soundtrack

 A soundtrack for An American Werewolf in Paris was released on CD and cassette tape through Hollywood Records on September 23, 1997.
 It featured music from artists such as Bush, Better Than Ezra, and Cake.
 The film's soundtrack is largely responsible for the Bush song "Mouth" releasing as a single in October 1997, as it was featured prominently in the film and trailer.
 The single, marked as a release from the soundtrack, charted on several Billboard charts, including the Mainstream Rock Tracks and Modern Rock Tracks charts.

-The soundtrack was on Billboard's Top Album Sales chart for 5 weeks but, at its peak, only placed at number 80.
+The soundtrack was on Billboard's Top Album Sales chart for five weeks but, at its peak, only placed at number 80.

+The Smash Mouth song "Walkin' on the Sun" is in the film but not the soundtrack.